kitchensjn/kitchensjn.github.io/blog/_posts/2024-05-27-gerrymandering.md

 boundary = determine_boundary(districts, dim)
 ```

 Since all of the nodes have a geographic position, it's straightforward to then plot the districts and the boundary between them.
-To identify the boundary between the districts, I looped through every node and checked whether its neighbor was in the same district.
+To identify this boundary, I looped through every node and checked whether its neighbor was in the same district.
 If not, then I added a wall between the nodes.
-I then linked all of these walls together to get the continuous boundary line by following some assumptions that wouldn't necessarily hold up in more complex cases.
-Luckily, we don't need to worry about those here in this simple two district case.
+I then linked all of these walls together to get the continuous boundary line by following some assumptions that wouldn't necessarily hold up in more complex cases, but luckily, we don't need to worry about those here in this simple two district case.

 {:.codeheader}
 gerrymandering.py